205 Erman Hall

 1103 E 57th St.

 Chicago, IL 60637

-I am a second-year PhD student in the Department of Ecology & Evolution at the University of Chicago.
+I am a fourth-year PhD candidate in the Department of Ecology & Evolution at the University of Chicago.
 Before that I was a Master's student in the Ecology & Evolution program at UFG, in Brazil, where I worked with Mário Almeida-Neto and did research on community ecology.
 As an undergraduate at UFC, I also did some research on behavioral ecology working with Paulo Enrique Peixoto.